TOAST-DOCS/Face-Recognition/zh/api-guide.md

 ## Common API Information
 ### Preparations
-- To use APIs, an integrated project Appkey or product Appkey is required.
+- To use APIs, an integrated project Appkey or service Appkey is required.
     - We recommend using the integrated project Appkey.
     - You can create and use the integrated project Appkey from the API security settings in the project settings page.
-    - The product Appkey is located in the "URL & Appkey" menu on the top of the console.
+    - The service Appkey is located in the **URL & Appkey** menu on the top of the console.